Employment in residential care services has grown by 42.7% over the last 10 years*.

-Employment in Residential Care Services has been growing by 42.7% over the last decade*.
-With around a quarter of a million workers, this sector still needs caring and professional people to provide the personal, physical and emotional support required for Australia's rapidly ageing population.
+With around a quarter of a million workers, this sector is still needing professional people to provide the personal, physical and emotional support required for Australia's rapidly ageing population.
+The government has prospected potential skills shortages in this sector.

 Partnership with ICM Training

-Open Colleges, Australia's leading distance education provider, has partnered with Integrated Care & Management Training Pty Ltd (National Provider Number 90197) to promote and provide access to the Certificate III in Aged Care CHC30212 , which is delivered through online education supported by work placement activity.
+Open Colleges, Australia's leading online education provider, has partnered with ICM Training Pty Ltd (National Provider Number 90197) to promote and provide access to the CHC30212 Certificate III in Aged Care, which is delivered through online education supported by work placement activity.

 Potential jobs could include: